RiceD2KLab/Audubon_F21/README.md

 ## Issues

-1. Tiling function is incorrect and inefficient.
+1. Tiling function is inefficient.
 Need to write a new one.

 ## Acknowledgements